kean/articles/2021-03-15-pulse-store.markdown

 <img width="500px" class="NewScreenshot" src="{{ site.url }}/images/posts/pulse-store/01.png">

-Now, how do you turn it into a file?
-The quick answer: **zip archives**.
+Now, how do you turn a directory into a file?
+Science!

+The real answer is: **zip archives**.
 There are, however, other options and the choice largely depends on your requirements.
-In this, post I want to explain the thought process behind going with zip for *my use case* and share some of the implementation details.
+In this post, I want to share the thought process behind going with zip for *my use case* and share some of the implementation details.

 ## Apple Document Types